 What is 0.0098 in Scientific Notation?
-A Comprehensive Guide
+A complete walkthrough

 Understanding scientific notation is crucial for anyone working with very large or very small numbers, common in fields like science, engineering, and computer science.
-This article will comprehensively explain how to convert the decimal number 0.0098 into scientific notation, covering the underlying principles and providing a deeper understanding of this essential mathematical tool.
+In practice, this article will comprehensively explain how to convert the decimal number 0.
+Day to day, 0098 into scientific notation, covering the underlying principles and providing a deeper understanding of this essential mathematical tool.
 We'll also address frequently asked questions and explore practical applications.

 Introduction to Scientific Notation